ScottTan98/Typing-Game/README.md

 Running for this project is no different from any other `django` project.

 The user only need to typing in `python manage.py runserver` in the terminal.
-However, do in mind that you have to inside the directory of this project which is called `final_project`.
+However, do in mind that you have to inside the directory of this project which is called `final_project`